Carocim/carocim.github.io/_posts/2025-11-30-no-bake-baked-mac.md

 Pour and spread the white sauce over the top (or mix it in).

-Top with parsley for color and presentation.
+Top with dried parsley for color and presentation.

 Notes:
 - Liquid seasoning/soy sauce is totally optional if you just want a thick, cheesy, creamy consistency.
 I prefer a bit of umami and it balances out the cheesiness of the white sauce.